 By posting updates to your clients’ Google My Business pages, when customers find your client’s business on Google Search and Maps, the posts you create can let them know about:

-- Announcements such as “Open until 11 pm this Sunday” or “Special band playing this week!”
+Announcements such as “Open until 11 pm this Sunday” or “Extended happy hours on Fridays!”

 image source: Google

 Here’s what makes this post work so well: